bodrick/awesome/README.md

 *   [microsoft/WinUI-Gallery](https://github.com/microsoft/WinUI-Gallery) - This app demonstrates the controls available in WinUI and the Fluent Design System.
 *   [microsoft/fluentui-blazor](https://github.com/microsoft/fluentui-blazor) - Microsoft Fluent UI Blazor components library.
 For use with ASP.NET Core Blazor applications
 *   [radzenhq/radzen-blazor](https://github.com/radzenhq/radzen-blazor) - Radzen Blazor is a set of 90+ free native Blazor UI components packed with DataGrid, Scheduler, Charts and robust theming including Material design and FluentUI.
-*   [MudBlazor/MudBlazor](https://github.com/MudBlazor/MudBlazor) - Blazor Component Library based on Material design with an emphasis on ease of use.
-Mainly written in C# with Javascript kept to a bare minimum it empowers .NET developers to easily debug it if needed.
+*   [MudBlazor/MudBlazor](https://github.com/MudBlazor/MudBlazor) - Blazor Component Library based on Material Design principles with an emphasis on ease of use and extensibility
 *   [jpmikkers/Avalonia-TFTPClient](https://github.com/jpmikkers/Avalonia-TFTPClient) - Cross platform TFTP client desktop application, uses Avalonia as the UI framework
 *   [jpmikkers/TFTPServer](https://github.com/jpmikkers/TFTPServer) - Managed TFTP server implementation, written in C#.
 Features: IPv4 and IPv6, blocksize, single port mode, windowed mode, unlimited transfers, MIT licensed
 *   [terrymacdonald/DisplayMagician](https://github.com/terrymacdonald/DisplayMagician) - DisplayMagician is an open source tool for automatically configuring your displays and sound for a game or application from a single Windows Shortcut.